fekorte/SharkShop/README.md

 # SharkShop

-My first Java project, created as part of my programming classes.
+My first Java project, created as part of my programming classes together with @NathaMora.

 Shark themed eshop.
 Create an account as a client and select items in your shopcart,